GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Timeout for SSH connections.
 If 0, there is no timeout and
         the client waits indefinitely.
 By default, 2 minutes.

+replication.distributionInterval
+:	Interval in seconds for running the replication distributor.
+When
+	run, the replication distributor will add all persisted waiting tasks to the queue to ensure that externally loaded tasks are visible to the current process.
+If zero, turn off the replication distributor.
+By default, zero.

+	Turning this on is likely only useful when there are other processes (such as other masters in the same cluster) writting to the same persistence store.
+When needed, the recommended value for this is approximately the smallest remote.NAME.replicationDelay divided by 5.

 replication.lockErrorMaxRetries
 :	Number of times to retry a replication operation if a lock
 	error is detected.